nhejazi/medshift/README.md

 ## What’s `medshift`?

-The `medshift` R package is designed to provide facilities for estimating causal direct and indirect effects in settings involving mediation and stochastic interventions.
-It is an accompaniment to the manuscript Díaz and others (n.d.).
+The `medshift` R package is designed to provide facilities for estimating direct and indirect effects of stochastic interventions in settings in which causal mediation analysis is of interest. `medshift` is designed as an implementation to accompany the methods described in “Causal mediation analysis for stochastic interventions” (Díaz and others, n.d.).

 -----